pajicf/pajicf/README.md

 ## Open Source

+#### Circom, how do I start?
+[Template for Circom](https://github.com/pajicf/create-circom-circuit) with Typescript tests setup, as well as many helper bash scripts to get going with just one unified build command.

 #### Node + Express + Typescript, where should I start?
 Some boilerplate template to turbo start your project [here](https://github.com/pajicf/node-be-template)